thingsboard/thingsboard.github.io/docs/user-guide/ui/widget-library.md

 wl-entity-bundle:
     0:
         image: /images/user-guide/ui/widgets/widget-library/wl-entity-widgets-bundle-ce.png
-        title: 'For display a list of entities with their data, counting entities, and displays the hierarchy of entities based on their relations.'
+        title: 'For displaying a list of entities with their data, counting entities, and displays the hierarchy of entities based on their relations.'

 wl-files-bundle:
     0:
         image: /images/user-guide/ui/widgets/widget-library/wl-files-bundle-pe.png
-        title: 'For display a list of files or pdf reports as a table.
+        title: 'For displaying a list of files or PDF reports as a table.
 Allows to download and delete the file.'

 wl-gpio:
     0: